jasonho215/shenchingtou.github.io/about.md

 ---
 Hi there,

 I'm Athena.
 I am a content marketer.
-The best way to understand what I like, how I work, and what skills I have is to look at the tools I use.
-Here is an opinionated list:
+I copy and paste code to render a collage of my notes online.

+I express myself best when talking about products.
+You can psychoanalyse my choice of tools:

 Favourite writing tools: